Jeryllchan88/DSIFCapstone/README.md

 ### Background

 Peer-to-peer (P2P) lending enables individuals to obtain loans directly from other individuals, cutting out the financial institution as the middleman and this sometimes known as "social lending".
-One of such companies is LendingClub in United States where connect borrowers directly to investors.
+One of such companies is LendingClub in United States where they connect borrowers directly to investors.
 Borrowers would fill out an application detailing their credit history, loan details, employment status and other self-reported information by which Lending Club would assign a loan grade reflecting the quality of a loan.
 Potential investors would be able to view the details of various loan applications and make a final decision to invest in the loan.

 ### Problem Statement